j-boers-13/time_range_uniqueness/README.md

-# TimeRangeUniqueness
+# time_range_uniqueness

-**TimeRangeUniqueness** is a Ruby gem that provides ActiveRecord migrations and model validation to ensure that time ranges do not overlap within a table.
+**time_range_uniqueness** is a Ruby gem that provides ActiveRecord migrations and model validation to ensure that time ranges do not overlap within a table.

 It adds support for creating exclusion constraints on PostgreSQL `tstzrange` columns and validates the uniqueness of time ranges in models.

 ## Features